 The more you make these exercises a part of your routine, the more it breaks your destructive habits while establishing new patterns or healthier behavior.

-Of course, practicing mindfulness may not be for you because we are all different you may prefer yoga, meditation, or simply taking a long walk.
+Of course, practicing mindfulness may not be for you because we are all different.
+You may prefer yoga, meditation, or simply taking a long walk.

 Conclusion